Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Methodology

 \subsection{Overview}

-This work aims to address the IM problem from a new perspective.
-We encode potential influence spread trends into hyperbolic representations for the effective selection of highly influential seed users.
-Our motivation has two key points.
-(1) We aim for a diffusion model agnostic method that solves the IM problem without relying on any assumptions on diffusion parameters.
-(2) The influenc trend of users can be efficiently approximated by directly utilizing the properties of learned representations.
-To this end, we leverage the benefits of hyperbolic geometry to propose a novel method for IM.
+We aim to address the IM problem from a new perspective.
+We estimate users' influence strength to guide seed set selection.
+Specifically, we encode potential influence spread trends into hyperbolic representations for the effective selection of highly influential seed users.
+We emphasize two key points of our method: (1) We develop a fully data-driven, diffusion model agnostic framework for solving the IM problem without any reliance on diffusion parameter assumptions.
+(2) The influence spread of users can be efficiently approximated by directly utilizing the properties of learned hyperbolic representations.
+We propose HIM, a novel hyperbolic learning method for IM.
+The overall framework of HIM is shown in Figure~\ref{fig:HIM}.

-We use the social network and the graph set of influence propagation instances as learning data and apply hyperbolic network embedding to construct user representations.
-Instead of explicitly computing users' influence spread, we implicitly estimate their influence spread with the learned representations.
-The distance information of the representations can effectively measure the influence spread of seed user nodes.
+HIM consists of two main components: \emph{learning} and \emph{selection}, which correspond to two modules: Hyperbolic Influence Representation and Adaptive Seed Selection.
+In the learning phase, we use the social network and a set of influence propagation graphs as input data, and apply hyperbolic network embedding to construct user representations.
+This allows influence strength to be estimated using the distance from the learned representations to the origin of the hyperbolic space.
+In the selection phase, we use the estimated influence strength and further consider the propagation relationships between users (measured by hyperbolic distances between their representations) to select a seed set with potential significant influence.
+Hence, we can effectively select target seed user nodes using the distance information of the hyperbolic representations.
+Instead of explicitly computing users' influence spread through diffusion models, we implicitly estimate it by deriving influence strength from the learned user representations.

-Specifically, a novel hyperbolic spread learning method HIM is proposed, as is shown in Figure~\ref{fig:HIM}.
-HIM mainly consists of two modules: (1) \textit{Hyperbolic Influence Representation} aims to learn user representations in the hyperbolic space.
-(2) \textit{Adaptive Seed Selection} selects target seed users based on learned hyperbolic representations via an adaptive algorithm.